 - Using the floor instead of the litter box

 - Not responding to you in their typical way

 - Not making eye contact

-Now, nine months later, everyone has their individual feeding bowls.
+It took a few months for everyone to have a begrudging friendship.Everyone has their individual feeding bowls.
 They eat at the same time and checking out each other's bowl is only fair game when the owner has had their fill!
 All toys are shared and each cat has their favorite.
 Our younger cats and older cats are still not the best of friends much to my disappointment but they tolerate each other.
 Although Phoebe is clearly our dominant female, she has met her match in Ella!
 They are still jealous of each other and vie for our attention.
 Yet, sometimes when they think I'm not looking, they even kiss or groom each other!

 We have since added one more cat to our crazy household.
 She has proven to be the exception.
 I don't know a lot about her background but she came to us when she lost her beloved human mother to cancer.
 She has been in our home for over two years and still hasn't connected with the other three.
 She tends to bully and attack them when they are most vulnerable.She is still a work in progress!

 It has been a few years since I originally wrote this article.
 We have since lost our male, Finn in a very tragic way.
 To read more about that and more articles about cats, feel free to check out these hubs: